JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 If you only have time to ride one thing in this park, it must be Toy Story Midway Mania.
 This ride is epic, bringing 3D gaming to a new level.
 The queuing area is fun, but a Fastpass makes this ride so much better.

-![Toy Story Midway Mania Hidden Mickey](/img/post/disney-world-faq/toy-story-mania-hidden-mickey.jpg) *The entrance to Toy Story Midway Mania features a Hidden Mickey.
+![Toy Story Midway Mania Hidden Mickey](/img/post/disney-world-faq/toy-story-mania-hidden-mickey.jpg) *The exit from Toy Story Midway Mania features a Hidden Mickey that is visible from the queue.
 Do you see it?*

 I really enjoy walking though One Man's Dream, a tribute to Walt Disney.
-This mini-museum displays the history of Walt Disney and his Studios.
-With replicas of early creations and ideas, we can see the evolution of the man and his creations.
+This mini-museum displays the history of Walt Disney and his studios.
+With replicas of early creations and ideas, we can see the evolution of the man and his company grow over time.
 There is a short movie at the end of the walking area that I can watch every visit.

-My wife and our family loves to attend the drawing classes in the The Magic of Disney Animation building.
+My wife and our family love to attend the drawing classes in the The Magic of Disney Animation building.
 A Disney artist leads the class and shows how to draw a classic Disney character.
 You get to draw on a professional light table and take home your final product.
 We have prints from each trip &mdash this is a fun experience and comes with a free souvenir.

 ![Take a drawing class at Disney's Hollywood Studios](/img/post/disney-world-faq/drawing-class.jpg) *Take a drawing class from actual animators at Disney's Hollywood Studios.*

+For the older kids and thrill seekers in your group, be sure to ride Hollywood Studio's two great coasters.
+The Tower of Terror mixes The Twilight Zone with great views of the park and several free falls.
+Last time we rode this, we ended up with a video in our Memory Maker when we got home.
+My favorite coaster at Disney is the Rock 'n' Roller Coaster featuring Aerosmith.
+This indoor coaster mimics a high speed ride through Los Angeles, it is like Space Mountain on steroids.

 Fantasmic is the Hollywood Studios closing show, and my son thinks it is the best thing in all Disney.
-When he first saw the show he was six years old and it was days after Christmas.
+When he first saw the show he was still pretty young and it was days after Christmas.
 He turned to me at the end of Fantasmic and said "Mickey Mouse has more magic than Santa Claus".
 To this day it is his favorite show.

-If you are going to eat at the park, be sure to get a Fantasmic Dinner Package for better seats.
+If you are going to eat at the park, be sure to get a Fantasmic Dinner Package for better sections.
 We have had incredible seats many times, and it really makes a difference to have the dining package in my opinion.

 ### Animal Kingdom

-Animal Kingdom is far better than any zoo I have ever visited in terms of interaction with the world around you - it especially magnificent.
+Animal Kingdom is far better than any zoo I have ever visited in terms of interaction with the world around you.
 The opportunities for education are everywhere, with conservation and awareness in the forefront of every attraction.

 The Kilimanjaro Safari is a great ride to hit first thing in the morning.
-We usually get a Fastpass for the first hour, and when the park opens, we go straight to the standby line, ride it, then use our Fastpass to ride it a second time.
-Once the morning is over, the animals are harder to see, and the experience is not as nice, so the earlier the better in our experience.
+We usually get a Fastpass for the first hour, and when the park opens we go straight to the standby line, ride it, then use our Fastpass to ride it a second time.
+Once the morning is over the animals are harder to see, so the earlier the better in our experience.

 ![A ride on Kilimanjaro Safaris to see elephants](/img/post/disney-world-faq/elephants-on-safari.jpg) *Keep your cameras ready on The Kilimanjaro Safari for some great shots of African wildlife.*

 We enjoy eating at Tusker House, grabbing one of the better buffets in Walt Disney World.
-It is a character dining experience, with Mickey, Minnie, Donald, and Goofy.
-If you are on the dining plan, this is a good value if your children enjoy the character experience.
+It is a character dining experience with Mickey, Minnie, Donald, and Goofy in safari gear.
+If you are on the dining plan, this is a good value especially if your children enjoy the character dining experience.
 The food ranges from traditional Disney buffet options to unique African offerings.

 ![Meeting Mickey at Tusker House in Disney's Animal Kingdom](/img/post/disney-world-faq/tusker-house-mickey.jpg) *Meet Mickey and the gang on safari at Tusker House in Disney's Animal Kingdom.*

-The Maharajah Jungle Trek is a great way to get see some tigers and other wild animals.
+The Maharajah Jungle Trek is a great way to get see some tigers, birds, and other wild animals.
 It requires a bit of walking, but it is worth every step and is very well shaded.
 The best part is you can enjoy it at whatever pace you choose.
 We also like the Flights of Wonder bird show, where a variety of birds are presented by knowledgeable keepers and researchers.

-Expedition Everest is a good roller coaster, with a cool queue full of authentic gear from Mount Everest.
-It is one of the better coasters at Walt Disney World, and is a replica of the same attraction from Disneyland in California.
+Expedition Everest is a good roller coaster with a cool queue full of authentic gear from Mount Everest.
+It is one of the better coasters at Walt Disney World and is a replica of the same attraction from Disneyland in California.

-DINOSAUR is one of my son's favorite rides, where you take a time machine back to prehistoric earth and bring back an Iguanodon seconds before a major extinction event.
+DINOSAUR is one of my son's favorite rides, where you take a time machine to prehistoric earth and bring back an Iguanodon seconds before a major extinction event.
+A bit bumpy at times, this ride is perfect for elementary aged kids and above.
+Pay close attention as this ride is full of easter eggs and fun features.

-At the time of this writing, there is not a closing show at this park.
-It is rumored that one is coming soon.
+At the time of this writing, there is not a closing show at this park but it is rumored that one is coming soon.

 ## Should we stay on property?

-There are several benefits from staying at a Walt Disney World resort.
-They certainly make it convenient and pleasurable to stay on property, with transportation, food, shopping, and entertainment available at every turn.
+There are several benefits to staying at a Walt Disney World resort.
+They certainly make it convenient and pleasurable to stay on property with transportation, food, shopping, and entertainment available at every turn.

 ### Disney Magical Express

 We do not rent a car when we travel to Walt Disney World.
-Months before we leave, we add out flight information to our _My Disney Experience_ app, alerting Disney of our travel times.
-They send yellow luggage tags with our names and resort information on them, and we keep them for our day of travel.
+Months before we leave we add our flight information to the _My Disney Experience_ app, alerting Disney of our travel times.
+They send yellow luggage tags with our names and resort information on them a few weeks before we leave, and we keep them for our day of travel.

 Our typical travel day is pretty simple.
 We try to catch the flight that will get us to Orlando the earliest.
 We tag our bags with the yellow luggage tags they sent, and check them at the airport.
-We check as many of our bags as we can, depending on the airline we are flying.
+We check as many of our bags as we can depending on the airline we are flying.

-When we arrive at Orlando International Airport, we simply go down to the Disney Magical Express counter, skipping baggage claim.
-We board a bus to our resort, and watch classic Disney cartoons while enjoying the view of central Florida.
+When we arrive at Orlando International Airport we simply go down to the Disney Magical Express counter, skipping baggage claim.
+We board a bus to our resort and watch classic Disney cartoons while enjoying the view of central Florida.

-When we arrive at our resort, we quickly check-in using the express on-line check-in line, and then go to our room to drop off our personal items to relax for a bit.
-Then we are free to go to the park of our choice, or enjoy some of the resort amenities.
+When we arrive at our resort, we quickly check-in using the express on-line check-in line and then go to our room to drop off our personal items to relax for a bit.
+Then we are free to go to the park of our choice or enjoy some of the resort amenities.
 Our bags will all arrive in our room in 4-5 hours, whether we are there or not.

 Disney's Magical Express is free both to and from the airport and the resorts on property offer airline check-in for your return flight, including baggage services.
 On the morning we leave, we simply check our bags, get our boarding passes, and then enjoy our day until the time for our bus to the airport.
 Because the resort will also hold any personal items, we usually can squeeze in brunch at one of the parks on our final day.

 ### Transportation at the Parks

 Once at the parks, we have never found a real need for a rental car.
 We may get one in a future trip to explore Universal and other areas, but for years we have been happy enjoying the Disney experience completely on property.
 Not having to worry about directions, driving, parking, traffic, etc makes for a better vacation for me and my family.
-Thankfully, they make it very easy to get to all the parks, resorts, and Downtown Disney through a myriad of transportation options.
+Thankfully they make it very easy to get to all the parks, resorts, and Downtown Disney through a myriad of transportation options.

 #### Buses